ElektraInitiative/libelektra/src/libs/getenv/README.md

 not consider `/env/override/` or `/env/fallback`.

 Elektra internally tries to avoid using the environment.
-Some resolvers, however, use it to be conform to some specifications, e.g. XDG.
+Some resolvers, however, use it to conform to some specifications, e.g. XDG.
 Depending on the setup you use, these parameters might be used.
 For more information see: